COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 <a name="getOrganizationalUnitDayRating"></a>
 # **getOrganizationalUnitDayRating**
-> DayRating getOrganizationalUnitDayRating(accountId, organizationalUnitIdOrNumber, dayRatingIdOrDate)
+> DayRating getOrganizationalUnitDayRating(koronaAccountId, organizationalUnitId, dayRatingIdOrDate)

 lists the day rating by its id or date